-Born on February 1, 1987, in Riverside, California, Ronda Rousey endured a tough childhood marked by speech problems and her father's suicide.
-She became a judo champion, earning back-to-back gold medals at the Pan American Championships and a 2008 Olympic bronze medal.
-Rousey joined the mixed martial arts circuit in 2010, and has since emerged as a crossover star as the UFC Bantamweight Champion.
+Born in 1987 in California, Ronda Rousey endured a tough childhood marked by speech problems and her father's suicide.
+She became a judo champion, earning back-to-back golds at the Pan American Championships and a 2008 Olympic bronze medal.
+Rousey joined the mixed martial arts circuit in 2010, earning fame as the UFC Bantamweight Champion, before suffering her first loss in November 2015.

 Ronda Jean Rousey was born on February 1, 1987, in Riverside, California.
 Born with her umbilical cord wrapped around her neck, Rousey nearly died from a lack of oxygen and sustained slight brain damage, which impeded her ability to speak an intelligible word until she was 6.

 A tragedy fell upon the family when Rousey's dad, Ron, broke his back while sledding with his daughters.
-A blood disorder prevented him from healing properly, and after learning he would be a paraplegic in the few years he had left to live, he committed suicide when Rousey was 8.
+A blood disorder prevented him from healing properly, and after learning he would be a paraplegic then regress to a quadriplegic in the few years he had left to live, he committed suicide when Rousey was 8.

 Rousey was named to the United States Olympic team at age 15, and at 16 she became the youngest American to earn the national No. 1 ranking in the women's half-middleweight division.
 Although she didn't earn a medal at the 2004 Olympics, she claimed gold at that year's World Junior and Pan American Judo Championships.